ONSdigital/blaise-editing-cloud-functions/README.md

 ## Local Setup

-The service cannot be run locally as you cannot locally connect to the SQL instance as Public IP connectivity is disabled.
+The service cannot be run locally, you cannot locally connect to the SQL instance as Public IP connectivity is disabled.
+To run this cloud function you need to deploy to a sandbox where you can run it there.

 To be able to run the tests locally run the following:

 Clone the project locally: